NCAR/HPC-Docs/docs/allocations/university-allocations/University+allocations.md

 Panel ([CHAP](https://arc.ucar.edu/knowledge_base/70549827)) reviews
 requests in April and October, and projects begin in May and November.

+!!! note
-***NOTE:*** We strongly recommend that researchers begin any new project by submitting a Small allocation request first.
+    We strongly recommend that researchers begin any new project by submitting a Small allocation request first.
 With a Small allocation, you can get started quickly and conduct benchmark and test runs to confirm the estimated computational costs of your planned model configurations.
 Such preparatory work will maximize your success during CHAP review.

 The panel recommends awards on the basis of the computational experimental design, computational effectiveness, and availability of